borkdude/jet/README.md

 Upgrade:

     brew upgrade jet

+You may also download a binary from [Github](https://github.com/borkdude/jet/releases).

 This tool can also be used via the JVM.
 If you use leiningen, you can put the following in your `.lein/profiles`: